websiteofav/restroPick/README.md

 3. After ordering user will get the top three items he has ordered in popular item section.
 4. Most ordered will have a best seller text next to it.
 5. Items not available have there add button disabled, this also applies for previously ordered items item if the static data is changed
-6. No external state management plugin as app has no external api calls or heavy memory usage.
+6. No external state management plugin has been used as the app has no external api calls or heavy memory usage.